| What

 has a similar statute) are treated as highly

-persuasive in Malaysia
+persuasive in Malaysia THE

-CONSEQUENCES EFFECT OF INCORPORATION
+CONSEQUENCES EFFECT OF INCORPORATION Effect of

-Incorporating a Company
+Incorporating a Company The incorporation

 of a company has two legal effects: firstly, it